pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.8
 """"""""""""""

-Let :math:`G(V,E)` be an undirected graph with weight on which a minimum spanning tree has been computed.
+Let :math:`G = (V,E)` be an edge-weighted undirected graph for which an MST has already been computed.
-The edge :math:`e \in E` of weight :math:`w` is not part of this MST.
+Suppose an edge :math:`e \in E` with weight :math:`w` is not part of this MST.
-Can you recompute an MST that would include :math:`e` by adapting the original MST?
-Describe your algorithm (code).
+How can you compute a new MST that is constrained to include :math:`e` by adapting the original MST?
+Describe your algorithm.
 What is the time complexity?
-Hint: DFS on the original MST.
+Hint: Use DFS on the original MST.

 .. answer::